oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # Verification and Processing {#verification}

+## Verification of the SD-JWT {#sd_jwt_verification}

+Upon receiving an SD-JWT, a Holder or a Verifier MUST ensure that

+ * the Issuer-signed JWT is valid, i.e., it is signed by the Issuer and the signature is valid, and
+ * all Disclosures are correct, i.e., their digests are referenced in the Issuer-signed JWT.

+The Holder or the Verifier MUST perform the following (or equivalent) steps when receiving an SD-JWT:

+ 1. Separate the SD-JWT into the Issuer-signed JWT, the Disclosures (if any), and the Key Binding JWT (if present).
+ 2. Validate the Issuer-signed JWT:
+    1. Ensure that a signing algorithm was used that was deemed secure for the application.
+Refer to [@RFC8725], Sections 3.1 and 3.2 for details.
+The `none` algorithm MUST NOT be accepted.
+    2. Validate the signature over the Issuer-signed JWT.
+    3. Validate the Issuer and that the signing key belongs to this Issuer.
+    4. Check that the Issuer-signed JWT is valid using `nbf`, `iat`, and `exp` claims, if provided in the SD-JWT, and not selectively disclosed.
+    5. Check that the `_sd_alg` claim value is understood and the hash algorithm is deemed secure.
+ 3. Process the Disclosures and embedded digests in the issuser-signed JWT as follows:
+    1. For each Disclosure provided:
+       1. Calculate the digest over the base64url-encoded string as described in (#hashing_disclosures).
+    2. (*) Identify all embedded digests in the Issuer-signed JWT as follows:
+       1. Find all objects having an `_sd` key that refers to an array of strings.
+       2. Find all array elements that are objects with one key, that key being `...` and referring to a string.
+    3. (**) For each embedded digest found in the previous step:
+       1. Compare the value with the digests calculated previously and find the matching Disclosure.
+If no such Disclosure can be found, the digest MUST be ignored.
+       2. If the digest was found in an object's `_sd` key:
+          1. If the respective Disclosure is not a JSON-encoded array of three elements, the SD-JWT MUST be rejected.
+          2. Insert, at the level of the `_sd` key, a new claim using the claim name and claim value from the Disclosure.
+          3. If the claim name already exists at the same level, the SD-JWT MUST be rejected.
+          4. Recursively process the value using the steps described in (*) and (**).
+       3. If the digest was found in an array element:
+          1. If the respective Disclosure is not a JSON-encoded array of two elements, the SD-JWT MUST be rejected.
+          2. Replace the array element with the claim value from the Disclosure.
+          3. Recursively process the value using the steps described in (*) and (**).
+    4. If any digests were found more than once in the previous step, the SD-JWT MUST be rejected.
+    5. Remove all array elements for which the digest was not found in the previous step.
+    6. Remove all `_sd` keys and their contents from the Issuer-signed JWT payload.
+    7. Remove the claim `_sd_alg` from the SD-JWT payload.

+If any step fails, the SD-JWT is not valid and processing MUST be aborted.

+It is up to the Holder how to maintain the mapping between the Disclosures and the plaintext claim values to be able to display them to the End-User when needed.

 ## Processing by the Holder  {#holder_verification}

-The Holder MUST perform the following (or equivalent) steps when receiving a Combined Format for Issuance:

- 1. Separate the SD-JWT and the Disclosures in the Combined Format for Issuance.
- 2. Hash all of the Disclosures separately.
- 3. Find the objects and array elements in the SD-JWT where the digests of the Disclosures are included by looking for `_sd` and `...` keys.
-Decode the respective plaintext values from the Disclosures at the appropriate places.
-The processing MUST take into account that digests might be included not only directly in the SD-JWT, but also in other Disclosures.
-If there is a Disclosure with a digest that cannot be found, the SD-JWT is invalid and the Holder MUST reject the SD-JWT.

-It is up to the Holder how to maintain the mapping between the Disclosures and the plaintext claim values to be able to display them to the End-User when needed.
+If a Key Binding JWT is received by a Holder, the SD-JWT SHOULD be rejected.

 For presentation to a Verifier, the Holder MUST perform the following (or equivalent) steps:

  1. Decide which Disclosures to release to the Verifier, obtaining proper End-User consent if necessary.
  2. If Key Binding is required, create a Key Binding JWT.
- 3. Create the Combined Format for Presentation, including the selected Disclosures and, if applicable, the Key Binding JWT.
+ 3. Assemble the SD-JWT for Presentation, including the Issuer-signed JWT, the selected Disclosures and, if applicable, the Key Binding JWT.
  4. Send the Presentation to the Verifier.

 ## Verification by the Verifier  {#verifier_verification}

-Upon receiving a Presentation, Verifiers MUST ensure that
+Upon receiving a Presentation, in addition to the checks outlined in (#sd_jwt_verification), Verifiers MUST ensure that

- * the SD-JWT is valid, i.e., it is signed by the Issuer and the signature is valid,
- * all Disclosures are correct, i.e., their digests are referenced in the SD-JWT or in other Disclosures referenced in the SD-JWT, and
  * if Key Binding is required, the Key Binding JWT is signed by the Holder and valid.

 To this end, Verifiers MUST follow the following steps (or equivalent):